KenT2/pipresents-gtk/README.md

 Requirements
 -------------

-	* must use the latest version of RPi OS Bookworm with Desktop 32???? bit, (not the Lite version)
+	* must use the latest version of 32 bit RPi OS Bookworm with Desktop, (not the Lite version)
 	* must be run from the PIXEL desktop.
 	* can be installed and run from any user that is created with RPi OS utilities
 	* should use a clean install of RPi OS, particularly if you intend to use GPIO